EcologyR/labeleR/README.md

 To help you see the structure of our templates in a more visual way, we will display some examples inspired in the Harry Potter universe.

-## 2.1 Attendance certificates
+### 2.1 Attendance certificates

-Attendance certificates are one of the least variable certificates; the only variable parameter is the name of the attendees.
+Attendance certificates are one of the easiest templates; the only variable parameter is the name of the attendees.
 Our template allows to include a signature as an image, so the signer does not have to go through them all.
-This certificate is available both in english and spanish.
+This certificate is available both in English and Spanish.
 In case pictures look too big or small, we recommend to modify their size, as they are set to have a given height.

 The structure of the certificate looks as follows.

 | ![Attendance certificate (blank)](man/figures/Attendance_blank.png) |
 |---------------------------------------------------------------------|

-### Attendance certificate example:
+#### Attendance certificate example:

 In this example, we create four different certificates for four students of Hogwarts School, in which the Headmaster certifies they have attended